 - The driver must feel confident driving this type of vehicle

-- For trips longer than 1 hour, try and include another competent driver for support if needed
+- For trips further than 60 miles, try and include another competent driver for support if needed

-- For trips longer than 2 hours you must have another competent driver in case of emergency
+- For trips further than 120 miles, you must have another competent driver in case of emergency

 MiDAS Training can help you increase your confidence but it is not a cost that 8th Macclesfield will reimburse.
 If we find that using a minibus is more frequently we can review MiDAS training